PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 # Orchestration Quickstart

-This guide is designed to get you to the point of successfully deploying a Prefect flow in as few steps as possible.
+This guide is designed to get you to the point of successfully running a deployed Prefect flow in as few steps as possible.
 For a more comprehensive introduction to Prefect's core orchestration concepts, please follow our [tutorial pages](/tutorial/index/).

 ### Step 1: [Install Prefect](/getting-started/installation/)